filipvanlaenen/flemish_polls/all.md

-# Overview
+# All Opinion Polls since 25 May 2014

 ## Percentages

-The table below shows for the sixteen most recent opinion polls conducted in Flanders the 95% confidence intervals for the vote shares for each of the main parties.
+The table below shows for all opinion polls conducted in Flanders since 25 May 2014 the 95% confidence intervals for the vote shares for each of the main parties.

 | Polling Period                         | Polling Firm        | Client(s)           | N-VA    | CD&V    | Open Vld | sp.a    | Groen   | Vlaams Belang | PVDA  |